Exclusive: Morgan Stanley, Goldman Sachs poised to lead Airbnb's listing - sources

 Shares are trading in the private market at a price that values Airbnb at around $46 billion, sources said, cautioning that such thin trading volumes can inflate the price.

-By comparison, Hilton Worldwide Holdings Inc (HLT.N) and Marriott International Inc (MAR.O) have market capitalizations of around $26 billion and $40 billion, respectively.
+By comparison, Hilton Worldwide Holdings Inc and Marriott International Inc have market capitalizations of around $26 billion and $40 billion, respectively.

 Morgan Stanley, Goldman Sachs and Allen & Co were the three investment banks that advised on both the Spotify and Slack listings.

 Slack expected to pay $22.1 million in fees to its three financial advisers.
-By comparison, the more than two dozen banks on the 2017 IPO of Snap Inc (SNAP.N), which was worth about $31 billion at the time of its public listing, earned a total of $85 million in commissions.
+By comparison, the more than two dozen banks on the 2017 IPO of Snap Inc, which was worth about $31 billion at the time of its public listing, earned a total of $85 million in commissions.

-An Airbnb listing next year would follow a mixed 2019 for tech listings, with the likes of Uber Technologies (UBER.N) and Lyft Inc (LYFT.O) struggling since going public.
-Earlier this week, WeWork’s parent, The We Company, also filed to withdraw its IPO after investors raised concerns about its burgeoning losses and a business model.
+An Airbnb listing next year would follow a mixed 2019 for tech listings, with the likes of Uber Technologies and Lyft Inc struggling since going public.
+Earlier this week, WeWork’s parent, The We Company, also filed to withdraw its IPO after investors raised concerns about its burgeoning losses and the tight grip of its co-founder on its governance.

 Airbnb took in more than $1 billion in revenue for the second quarter of 2019, the second time it exceeded that level in its decade-plus history, the company said last month.
 It gave no details on profitability.